isberg1/IMT2681-Assignment-3/README.md

 # Using the program

-Log in to the Slack Channel you have been invited to input on of the commands bellow
+Log in to the Slack Channel you have been invited to and input on of the commands bellow

 ## available Slack commands